 Extra tip: Don’t forget the fun!

 Remember that a happy employee is a productive employee.
-If you want to help your agents be more efficient, don’t forget to create work environment in which they enjoy being.
+If you want to help your agents be more efficient, don’t forget to create a work environment in which they enjoy being.

 Increasing agent efficiency can help dramatically improve results of your call center.